Authored by the expert who managed and guided the team behind the Ivory Coast Property Pack

 What are common hidden costs when buying a house in Abidjan right now?

-Other common hidden costs when buying a house in Abidjan include backup power equipment like generators and inverters, water storage systems, drainage and waterproofing repairs due to the lagoon climate, security upgrades like cameras and reinforced doors, and addressing road access or micro-level flooding risks that vary street by street.
+Beyond inspections, other common hidden costs for house buyers in Abidjan include generator and inverter installation (since power cuts are frequent), water storage tanks, drainage and humidity repairs due to the lagoon climate, and security upgrades like reinforced doors, cameras, and sometimes hiring a guard.

 You will find here the list of classic mistakes people make when buying a property in Abidjan.